 What to do in case of overdose

-Onfi can be addictive and cause you to become physically dependent on the drug.
+Onfi can be addictive and cause you to become dependent on the drug.

-When you’re addicted to a drug, you aren’t able to keep from taking the drug on a consistent basis, even though using the drug has negative effects on your life.
-Onfi can be taken for inappropriate uses, like getting high.
-And misusing Onfi can lead to addiction.
+When you’re addicted to a drug, you aren’t able to keep from taking the drug on a consistent basis, even though taking the drug has negative effects on your life.
+Misusing Onfi can lead to addiction.
+Misuse refers to taking the drug in a way other than how your doctor prescribes it, such as taking too much.

 When you’re physically dependent on a drug, your body has become used to the drug being in your system.
-Your body requires the drug to feel normal.
+Your body requires the drug to feel and function like usual.
 You can become physically dependent on a drug even when your doctor has prescribed it and you’re using it as directed.
 If you stop taking the drug, you can experience withdrawal side effects (see the list below).

 Withdrawal symptoms